david7joy/CockroachDB-Multi-Region-on-AWS/readme.md

 ## 2. VPC Peering, Routing, security groups and Route53

-#### Follow the steps [here](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html#same-account-different-region) to create Peering Connection with VPCs in the same account and different Regions.  *Here are some key steps you have to do perform in order to ensure connectivity.*
+#### Follow the steps [here](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html#same-account-different-region) to create Peering Connection with VPCs in the same account and different Regions.  *Here are some key steps you have to perform in order to ensure connectivity.*

-- You will need the requester VPC ID and Accepter VPC ID.
 - Modify route tables in each VPCs
    - `destination` = CIDR Block of other VPC
    - `target` = peering connection id